specsolutions/specsync-plugins/README.md

-# Sample SpecSync for AzureDevOps plugins
+# Sample SpecSync plugins

-_Note: The `main` branch contains sample plugins for SpecSync v3.3.
-In order to find samples for SpecSync v3.2, please use the branch `specsync-v3.2`._
+_Note: The `main` branch contains sample plugins for SpecSync v3.4.
+In order to find samples for SpecSync v3.3, please use the branch `specsync-v3.3`._

-In the project that would like to use the plugin, the plugin assembly path (and optionally plugin parameters) have to be configured in `specsync.json`.
-These can also be specified in parent config files as well.
+In the project that would like to use the plugin, the plugin package ID, version have to be specified in the SpecSync configuration file (`specsync.json`).
+Most of the plugins are published to nuget.org, so SpecSync will automatically load them, but you can also specify a custom NuGet package feed or simply a folder where the plugin package (.nupkg) file is stored.

+The sample projects in the plugin folders show how to load the plugins from a local folder.

+Some plugins can have plugin parameters as well, please check the plugin pages for the details.

 ```
   "toolSettings": {
     "plugins": [
       {
-        "assemblyPath": "plugin-path\MyCustomTestResultMatch.SpecSyncPlugin.dll",
+        "packageId": "SpecSync.Plugin.ExcelTestSource",
+        "packageVersion": "1.0.0",
         "parameters": {
           "key1": "value1"
         }